jdonaldson/golgi/Readme.md

 }
 ```

-In this case, the `foo` class is activated for an empty path.
-Here's the full
+In this case, the `foo` route is activated for an empty path.
+Here's the
-list of path metadata:
+full list of path metadata:

 1. `@:default` : This route is triggered *only* for an empty path.
-2. `@:alias('additional_path', 'additional_path2')` : The following paths will also trigger
+2. `@:alias('additional_path', 'additional_path2')` : The following paths will trigger
-   the given route, in addition to the function name.
+   the given route inclusive of the function name.
 3. `@:route('route_path1', 'route_path2')` : The following list of paths trigger
-   the route, but not the function name (unless the function name is manually
+   the route exclusive of the function name.
-   included).

 Any additional route paths given in `@:alias` or `@:route` should be given as
 anonymous strings.
-Only one type of path metadata is allowed per route.
+Only one type of path metadata is allowed per route, so if
+you're combining a lot of cases together, use the more general `@:route`
+specification.

 # MetaGolgi